 We would like to thank our patients for their continued understanding during the COVID public health emergency.
-We have been very successful in our management of this situation due to co-operation of our patients and staff and hope that this will continue.
+We have been very successful in our management of this situation due to the co-operation of our patients and staff and hope that this will continue.

-Booking a medical appointment
+Booking a medical appointment during the COVID pandemic

 While some of our work practices have changed, we would like to reassure our patients that we are open and are happy to see patients, while fully adhering to public health guidelines.